Gut Health for Women: From Probiotics to Hormones, Mood & Metabolism

 Why Gut Health Matters for Women

-While the field is rapidly evolving, research shows that gut health isn’t about having a ‘perfect’ mix of bacteria.
+Research shows that gut health isn’t about having a ‘perfect’ mix of bacteria.
 Instead, a healthy microbiome is resilient, bouncing back after disruptions, and adaptive, responding to changes in diet, environment, or lifestyle.
 These microbes play essential roles in supporting digestion, producing beneficial compounds, and helping regulate hormones and inflammation.

 Probiotics: What the Evidence Shows